-Kathleen Kenyon Archaeologist
+Kathleen Kenyon: Archaeologist

 Kathleen Kenyon, Archaeologist

 As a significant female archaeologist, Kenyon defies the masculine image and stereotype that the Indiana Jones franchise reflects.
-A graduate of Oxford University in London England, Kenyon pursued a career in archaeology with a special interest in stratigraphy (the distribution of different soil types in the ground) (3).
+A graduate of Oxford University in England, Kenyon pursued a career in archaeology with a special interest in stratigraphy (the distribution of different soil types in the ground) (3).
 She created the concept of the baulk, which is now a very significant part of stratigraphic analyses in modern archaeology (3).
 A baulk is the wall or edge of an excavated area, which reveals the different layers of soil in the ground (4).
-Baulks are significant because they allow archaeologists to identify the different layers of the soil and thereby to determine the age of a site and categorize the artifacts into time periods.
+Baulks allow archaeologists to identify the different layers of the soil and thereby to determine the age of a site and categorize the artifacts into time periods.

 Kathleen Kenyon at Jericho

 Though Kenyon never set out to find the Ark of the Covenant, she did take part in significant excavations with a biblical theme.
-For example, she was greatly involved with the excavations at Jericho, a site located in Palestine and associated with the ancient Israelite’s (1).
+For example, she was greatly involved with the excavations at Jericho, a site located in Palestine and associated with the ancient Israelites (1).
 This site is not only significant because it is thousands of years old, but evidence collected by Kenyon suggests that it is the only site that has been inhabited continuously from the beginnings of the first human agricultural settlements until the present (2).
-The evidence that she collected shed light on the lives of those who inhabited the site in more ancient times.
-Her research records the development of the people of Jericho from their nomadic beginnings to their use more sophisticated year round settlements (2.Pg 269).
+The evidence that she collected shed light on the lives of those who inhabited the site in ancient times.
+Her research records the development of the people of Jericho from their nomadic beginnings to their use of more sophisticated year round settlements (2.Pg 269).
 Though nothing supernatural came with her finds, she certainly contributed a great deal to knowledge about the site.

 Kenyon’s career was not lacking in excitement.
 Through the development of new archaeological techniques like the use of the baulk and her excavation of sites at Jericho, Kathleen Kenyon clearly made a large mark on the field of archaeology.
 Despite their differences, Kenyon was more like Indiana Jones than we might have expected at first glance.